All Episodes

 Hurricane Katrina aftermath.

-All these guys had authorized all the spending and all the money to make sure that didn't happen in New Orleans what did happen.
+All these guys had authorized all the spending and all the money to make sure that it didn't happen in New Orleans.

 Now they want to act like spectators.

-We're gonna find out who didn't do the joke.
+We're going to find out who didn't do the job.

 So now we've got a genuine leak, and they stopped everything for the past six months to find out who leaked the name of a non-covert agent.

-Uh you got Kit Bond on there and and Durbin and uh and Margaret Warner is uh is the host, and this is unreal here because Durbin denies that he says Americans use torture like the Nazis and poll pot.
+And this is unreal here because Durbin denies that he says Americans use torture like the Nazis and Pol Pot.

 He's on tape saying it, but when confronted with his own words by Kit Bond, he denies it.

-What happens is Margaret Warner says to Senator Durbin, what about Senator Bond's point, though, that if you if you make it absolutely clear what the rules are, and the Army field manual is, I believe, a public document, that in fact Al Qaeda and other terrorists will be completely prepared for those particular procedures and always be able to train themselves to resist them.
+What happens is Margaret Warner says to Senator Durbin, what about Senator Bond's point, though, that if you make it absolutely clear what the rules are, and the Army field manual is, I believe, a public document, that in fact, al-Qaeda and other terrorists will be completely prepared for those particular procedures and will always be able to train themselves to resist them.

-That we will say we're gonna use torture, countenance the use of torture, and then what happens when our soldiers are captured.
+That we will say we're going to use torture, countenance the use of torture, and then what happens when our soldiers are captured?

 And Bond interrupts with this.

-When senators like my colleague from Illinois say we use torture, that is absolutely false.
+I think we've got to be clear when senators like my colleague from Illinois say we use torture.

-Senator Durbin is the one who most recently compared uh our troops to the Nazis, the Soviets in their gulags or the mad regimes of Paul Pott.
+Senator Durbin is the one who most recently compared our troops to the Nazis, the Soviets in their gulags, or the mad regimes of Paul Pot.

-And that is the kind of thing that's big discourse.
+And that is the kind of thing that discovers the same thing.

 It's unfortunate that you're saying we're using torture.